-Filed iled by the Registrant ⊠ Filed by a Party other than the Registrant □ Chec Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-12 Five Below, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
-Fee paid previously with preliminary materials.
-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed d by the Registrant ⊠ Filed by a Party other than the Registrant □ Chec ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-12 Five Below, Inc. (Name of Registrant as Specified in its Charter) Five Below, Inc. Payr Five Below, Inc. (Name of Registrant as Specified in its Charter) Payr Five Below, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) · Five Below, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply):